nrademacher/react-starter/README.md

 ## Webdev Starter 🚀 (WIP)

-This is a light-weight boilerplate for jumpstarting a new web development project.
+This is a light-weight boilerplate for jumpstarting a new web development project, aiming to be continuously optimized for **speed** and **ease-of-use**.

 The idea is to be able to dive right in on a project idea without having to spend any time/energy on setup and config, yet with all the essential
-DX features, such as hot reloading and optimized production builds.
+DX features, such as hot reloading, automatic imports, and optimized production builds.

-You're also not locked into any JavaScript framework (or using the language at all), but you can easily extend the boilerplate with commands like `yarn setup:react`.
+You're not locked into any JavaScript framework (or using the language at all), but you can easily extend the boilerplate with commands like `yarn setup:react` to make it suit your project's needs.

 **Disclaimer**: This is an early version and mostly catering to my own learning purposes for now.